crespofabian8012/Birth_Death_coalescent/README.md

 Alternatively you can souce the file /src/simulator_BD_Coalescent.R and call the functions on your own.

-Theres is a Shiny app: app.R in https://github.com/crespofabian8012/Birth_Death_coalescent/tree/master/src/LimitBirthDeathCoalescent where you can play with the paremeter values.
+There is a Shiny app: app.R in https://github.com/crespofabian8012/Birth_Death_coalescent/tree/master/src/LimitBirthDeathCoalescent where you can play with the parameter values.

 ![shiny](https://github.com/crespofabian8012/Birth_Death_coalescent/blob/master/src/LimitBirthDeathCoalescent/shiny_app.png?raw=true)